jcleefw/material-ui-with-sass/README.md

 * src/sass/scaffolding.scss
 * src/sass/components.scss

+*It is important that when you compile the sass that you use something like autoprefixer!*

 This allows you to override any variables defined in [_custom-variables.scss](https://github.com/sarink/material-ui-with-sass/blob/master/src/sass/variables/_custom-variables.scss) without having to modify material-ui-with-sass source files directly.
 For example, your main.scss file could look something like this:
 ```less
 @import "node_modules/material-ui-with-sass/src/sass/scaffolding";